simonbengtsson/jsPDF-AutoTable/README.md

 doc.save('table.pdf')
 ```

-You can also add all the plugin methods to the jsPDF document objects:
+You can also use the plugin methods directly on the jsPDF documents:

 ```js
 import jsPDF from 'jspdf'